abbybade/abbybade/README.md

 - 👋 Hi, I’m @abbybade
 - 👀 I’m interested in data algorithm, machine leanrning,AI, data structure and data analysis tools.
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning and risk analysis projects.
 - 📫 How to reach me ...

 <!---